grew-nlp/grew_doc/content/doc/request.md

 ### Equivalent nodes
-When two or more nodes are equivalent in a pattern, each occurrence of the pattern in a graph is found several times (up to permutation in the sets of equivalent nodes).
+When two or more nodes are equivalent in a request, each occurrence of the request in a graph is found several times (up to permutation in the sets of equivalent nodes).
-For instance, in the pattern below, the 3 nodes `N1`, `N2` and `N3` are equivalent.
+For instance, in the request below, the 3 nodes `N1`, `N2` and `N3` are equivalent.

 ```grew
 pattern { N1 -[ARG1]-> N; N2 -[ARG1]-> N; N3 -[ARG1]-> N; }
 ```

-This pattern is found 270 times in the Little Prince corpus {{< tryit "http://match.grew.fr/?corpus=Little_Prince&custom=5d4d6c143cfa6" >}}
+This request is found 270 times in the Little Prince corpus {{< tryit "http://match.grew.fr/?corpus=Little_Prince&custom=5d4d6c143cfa6" >}}
 but there are only 45 different occurrences, each one is reported 6 times with all permutations on `N1`, `N2` and `N3`.
 To avoid this, a constraint `N1.__id__ < N2.__id__` can be used.
 It imposes an ordering on some internal representation of the nodes and so avoid these permutations.
 **NB**: if a constraint `N1.__id__ < N2.__id__` is used with two non-equivalent nodes, the result is unspecified.

-The pattern below returns the 45 expected occurrences
+The request below returns the 45 expected occurrences
 {{< tryit "http://match.grew.fr/?corpus=Little_Prince&custom=60166c11100f5" >}}

 ```grew